 200 Advanced Oral Rhetoric (4).
-S. Composition and presentation of types of speeches, participation in various types of speeches, participation in various types of discussion, readings in rhetorical theory, and criticism of selected contemporary speeches.
+F and S. Composition and presentation of types of speeches, participation in various types of discussion, readings in rhetorical theory, and criticism of selected contemporary speeches.
 Prerequisite: CAS 100, 101, or equivalent.
 R. Bytwerk.

 203 Introduction to Performance Studies (3).
 F and S. An introduction to performance as a means of analyzing, appreciating, and celebrating literature.
 By providing training in the principles and techniques of performing literature before an audience, this course expands students' understanding of the relationships between text and performance, literature and human action, and written and oral forms of discourse.
 Genres of literature examined include poetry, prose, and oral history.
 This course is designed for students considering careers in theatre, rhetoric, radio, television, or education.
-T. TerHaar.
+L. Welker.